 17. Faith George Michael

 Pop music just doesn't get much better than this.
-Before he started lingering in bathrooms, Monsieur Michael was a great pop song craftsman.
+Before he got too busy lingering in bathrooms to actually make music, Monsieur Michael was a great pop song craftsman.
 There's no denying the popabilly perfection of the title track, nor especially the dramatic pulse of "Father Figure."
 Classic after classic.

 18. King of America Elvis Costello